The idyllic fjord village Lofthus is best known for its apple tree blossoming, the composer Edvard Grieg and the historic hotel Ullensvang.

 Lofthus is referred to as the Orchard of Hardanger.
 In addition to apples, a lot of cherries (moreller) are also grown in Lofthus.
 Every year, a Morelle Festival is held, where among other things, there is an official Norwegian championship in Cherry Stone Spitting.

 There is a grocery store, Bunnpris, in the centre of Lofthus in addition to a bakery and pastry shop, café´s and restaurants and cider sales from local fruit farms.
+There is also a petrol station, approximately 2.3 kilometers north of the centre of Lofthus.

 The composer Edvard Grieg and Lofthus